tarikguney/manager-automation-v2/README.md

 If you are interested in Akka.NET and want to see a project being re-written with actors, then follow this project.
 You can compare the original commit to the latest commit to see the evolution of the project.
 It is probably a rare moment to see a live project, that is originally written with TPL Dataflow, being re-written in Akka.NET.
 So, enjoy, and don't forget to leave your comments and suggestions on the [Discussions](https://github.com/tarikguney/manager-automation-v2/discussions) page.

+## Live Notes and Project Plans

+You can find my live notes about the things I learned about Akka.NET and the project development plan outline in this Google Document: https://docs.google.com/document/d/11-Sh4f75UOk1uPy7XbmOxfBiARnpPlnXc7z3pwl9We4/edit?usp=sharing.
+The document will be updated regularly as the project progresses, and I learn new things in Akka.NET.

 ------

 Developed with the following technologies by [@tarikguney](https://github.com/tarikguney)